DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDrawer/1 Configuration/revealMode.md

 * *"expand"*
 The drawer expands from the closed position.
 The drawer's width is animated; its content is not.

+When you change Drawer's reveal mode, the component needs to perform recalculations for animation.
+As a result, the [template](/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#template) is rerendered which may produce side effects like additional data loading.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Drawer/HorizontalOpening/"
 }